Asabeneh/30-Days-Of-JavaScript/04_Day_Conditionals/04_day_conditionals.md

 ## Conditionals

-Conditional statements are used to make decisions based on different conditions.
+Conditional statements are used for  make decisions based on different conditions.
 By default , statements in JavaScript script executed sequentially from top to bottom.
 If the processing logic require so, the sequential flow of execution can be altered in two ways:

 - Conditional execution: a block of one or more statements will be executed if a certain expression is true
 - Repetitive execution: a block of one or more statements will be repetitively executed as long as a certain expression is true.
 In this section, we will cover _if_, _else_ , _else if_ statements.
-The comparison and logical operator we learned in the previous sections will be useful in here.
+The comparison and logical operators we learned in the previous sections will be useful in here.

 Conditions can be implementing using the following ways: